RubenFrans/TextConverter/README.md

 ![image](https://user-images.githubusercontent.com/41028126/170859398-638e6013-965f-4218-97ed-30fd9a9208cc.png)

 ## Creating an NSIS installer
 Download the source code and create a build using cmake.
-The run the "cpack -C Debug" command from the build folder to generate and installer.
+The run the "cpack -C Debug" command from the build folder to generate an installer.